fardali/Selenium/README.md

 # Selenium
-testing a website using Selenium
+testing www.avito.ma using Selenium

+requierments :
+java 8 or up
+gradle 7 or up